petergithub/notes/01Technology/ubuntuNotes.md

 * `-G, --get`  make all data specified with -d, --data, --data-binary or --data-urlencode to be used in an HTTP GET request instead of the POST request that otherwise would be used.
 The data will be appended to the URL with a '?' separator.
 * `--data-urlencode <data>` (HTTP) This posts data, similar to the other -d, --data options with the exception that this performs URL-encoding.
 * `-x` use proxy `curl -x http://127.0.0.1:1087 -Lv https://www.google.com`
+* `-C/--continue-at <offset>` Continue/Resume a previous file transfer at the given offset.
+Use `-C -` to tell curl to automatically find out where/how to resume the transfer.
+* Change user agent
+  * `curl -A "user-agent-name-here" url`
+  * `curl --user-agent "user-agent-name-here" url`
+  * `curl -H "User-Agent: user-Agent-Name-Here"`

 #### Sample